Early Warning System Concept-prototype

 The nuances that came to light during this day proved the importance of trans-disciplinary design sessions.
 Offering reliable tech solutions takes more than one hackathon.
 We need to think, discuss and adapt our projects constantly to bring the separate worlds of human rights and technology together throughout the problem-solving process.
 Another quote that we were reminded of at Nextview is the old saying: “Rome wasn’t built in a day.”
 This is also why we need the infrastructure and resources to follow-up with the innovative ideas that come out of ideation sessions to transform them into concrete technologies.

-One of the groups discuss the shape and characteristics of their Early Warning System technology concept-prototype.
+One of the groups discuss the characteristics of their Early Warning System technology concept-prototype.

 Based on the journey maps, we began to design our tech solutions.
 Both groups designed variations of the Early Warning System technology.
 This technology takes into account the individual stories and viewpoints of human rights defenders but also monitors online trends and movements.
 We have since been busy with the development of these design ideas and have come up with a concept-prototype of the Early Warning System technology.
 Currently, we are working towards being able to make our first prototype.